 In 2019, as a part of our Citizens for Assam campaign, we took a delegation of eminent lawyers and journalists to Assam to showcase the plight of Indians in the state.
 In August 2019, CJP, determined to make sure that no genuine Indian citizen suffers, moved Supreme Court asking for it to take a closer look at the idea of citizenship, the definition of illegal immigrant and also the wider concerns about decedents of people whose citizenship is under the scanner.

 We are currently working to help secure the release of people who have spent more than three years in a detention camp in accordance with a May 2019 order of the Supreme Court.
+In fact, an April 2020 SC order has reduced the time served requirement to two years in wake of the Covid-19 pandemic.
+We have also been supplying food items like grains, pulses, oil etc. to the families of these detainees as the sudden loss of their meagre incomes due to the lockdown had also pushed them to the brink of starvation.
+Now, we intend to help them find sustainable means of livelihood.
 More information about out Assam campaign may be found here.

 “ I have consistently watched the activities of Citizens for Justice and Peace, and they have crusaded for people who feel voiceless.”Mahesh Bhatt Director, Producer and Screenwriter

 “ Protecting the rights of the marginalised is not only helping them, but contributing to democracy… such efforts are good for the whole country and society, and Indian democracy.”Bezwada Wilson Human Rights Activist